litehelpers/cordova-sqlite-evplus-ext-legacy-build-free/README.md

 ## Community

 - Testimonials of apps that are using this plugin would be especially helpful.
-- Reporting issues at [litehelpers / Cordova-sqlite-enterprise-free / issues](https://github.com/litehelpers/Cordova-sqlite-enterprise-free/issues) can help improve the quality of this plugin.
+- Reporting issues at [litehelpers / Cordova-sqlite-evplus-legacy-free / issues](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-free/issues) can help improve the quality of this plugin.

 **NOTE:** As stated above, patches will *NOT* be accepted on this project due to potential licensing issues.
 Issues with reproduction scenarios will help maintain and improve the quality of this plugin for future users.
 (It is also helpful if you have a pointer to the code that is causing the issue.)